IndrajeetPatil/statsExpressions/paper/paper.md

 ```

 \begin{figure}
-\includegraphics[width=1\linewidth]{paper_files/figure-latex/welch-1} \caption{Example illustrating how `statsExpressions` functions can be used to display statistical details in a plot.}\label{fig:welch}
+\includegraphics[width=1\linewidth]{paper_files/figure-latex/welch-1} \caption{Example illustrating how `statsExpressions` functions can be used to display results from a statistical test in a plot.}\label{fig:welch}
 \end{figure}

-The details contained in these expressions attempt to follow the gold standard
+The details contained in these expressions (Figure 2) attempt to follow the gold
-in statistical reporting for both Bayesian [@van2020jasp] and non-Bayesian [@american1985publication] framework tests.
+standard in statistical reporting for both Bayesian [@van2020jasp] and
+non-Bayesian [@american1985publication] framework tests.

 \begin{figure}
 \includegraphics[width=1\linewidth]{stats_reporting_format} \caption{The templates used in `statsExpressions` to display statistical details in a plot.}\label{fig:expr_template}